firefoxos-gamedev/book/gameloop.md

 ### Adding the player

-Remember that you need to place commas between the functions.
-So when you add the function below remember that comma.
+Remember that you need to place commas between the methods.
+Add the method below to the ```GameStates.Game``` object.

 {lang="js", title="game.js: the addPlayer() function", line-numbers=on}
 ~~~~~